There are 54 parish and town councils in Richmondshire.

 Useful links for parish and town clerks

-Click on the link to view parish and town clerk contact details.
+Click on the link to view parish and town clerk contact details and documents.